-This is an immersion heater thermostat replacement guide, for anyone who is looking to change their immersion heater thermostat and the heating element.
+This is an immersion heater thermostat replacement guide for anyone who is looking to change their immersion heater thermostat and the heating element.

-First of all, I used a multimeter to test the immersion heater thermostat and found it was not getting the correct reading.
+First, I used a multimeter to test the immersion heater thermostat and found it was not getting the correct reading.

-Next step is to drain down the copper hot water cylinder.
+The next step is to drain down the copper hot water cylinder.
 You will need to find the isolating valve, or stop tap, on the pipe that supplies the water tank that supplies the hot water cylinder.
 It’s sometimes above the cylinder but could be in the loft with the supply tank.

 Then, you will need to find the drain off valve.
 This will be a little brass valve connected to a pipe at the bottom of the hot water cylinder.
 Once you have found this, connect a hose and run the hose outside to a drain ready to drain down.
-You will need to use an adjustable spanner, or pliers, to turn the nut on the drain valve anti-clockwise until the water starts coming out.
+You will need to use an adjustable spanner, or pliers, to turn the square nut on the drain valve anti-clockwise until the water comes out.

 Draining down the cylinder fully will take a while, so you may as well do something else while it’s draining down.
-When it’s fully drained down, you should be able to shake the cylinder quite easily.
+When it’s fully drained down, you should be able to shake the cylinder easily.
 You will be able to tell that it’s empty.

-First of all, you need to remove the cover off the immersion heater thermostat.
+First, you need to remove the cover off the immersion heater thermostat.
 You can do this using an adjustable spanner to remove the small nut.

-Then, you will need to remove the cable using a small flat head screwdriver.
+Then, you will need to remove the cable using a small flathead screwdriver.
 I recommend getting a VDE insulated screwdriver that will protect you from any electric shocks.

-To remove the actual heating element from the hot water cylinder, you will need a blow torch and an immersion heater box spanner.
+To remove the actual heating element from the hot water cylinder, you will need a blowtorch and an immersion heater box spanner.
 I don’t recommend using a normal immersion heater spanner, make sure it’s the box spanner type.
 Although I have not tried the newer Monument 361T immersion heater spanner, they look good and solid.

 Then, you put your box spanner over the heating element and use the bar that comes with it to turn it anti-clockwise.
 You might need to use a hammer to give it a couple of taps to get going.
 You should then be able to turn the rest with your hands.